Ceremony

 Review

 Although readers struggled with the non-linear narrative to begin with, they quickly got into the story and were immersed in it.
 They warmed to the protagonist and liked the diversity of other characters: from his family members to the medicine men; from his childhood friends to his lovers.
 Readers liked the writing style with its mix of prose and poetry, and some read the poems more slowly to better understand what they were bringing to the narrative.
 They were moved by the many powerful passages about the clash between cultures and its destructiveness, and they agreed that the story’s themes still resonated with them today.
-Overall, it averaged a 9 out of 10, a high score to start off the season!
+Overall, it averaged a 9 out of 10!

 Synopsis